MatJy/WorkPulse/README.md

 * Netlify for deployment

 ## Demo Users
+Feel free to try the app with these credentials:
 | Email    | Password |
 | -------- | ------- |
 | repav18580@0tires.com  | test123    |